The Sierpinski Carpet as a Final Coalgebra: The initial algebra of obtained as the colimit of its initial algebra -chain

 This proves that $f$ is well-defined.
 The same argument which we gave for $\PS$ shows that it is the colimit map in $\MS$.

-\emph{Construction} To prove the existence of a colimit of (\ref{AchainMS}), we need only find a metric space with properties ($\MS$1) --($\MS$2) above.
-Take the colimit $C$ in $\Set$, and endow it with the same pseudometric from before
+\emph{Construction} To prove the existence of a colimit of (\ref{AchainMS}), we need only find a metric space with properties ($\MS$1) and ($\MS$2) above.
+Take the colimit $C$ in $\Set$, and endow it with the same pseudo-metric from before

 Then let $x \sim y$ iff $d^*(x,y) = 0$.
 This is an equivalence relation, and so we can take the quotient $C/\!\!\sim$.
-This quotient is a metric space, and in fact the natural map $C\to C/\!\!\sim$ does not change any non-zero distances.
-The quotient has properties ($\PS$1) --($\PS$3).
-For ($\PS$2), if two points in $A_k$ are identified by some map $a_{k,p}$, then their images in $C$ will have distance $0$ in $C$ and hence in $C/\!\!\sim$.
-Thus our metric space is a colimit in $\PS$ and hence also in $\MS$.
+This quotient is (importantly) a metric space.
+The natural map $C\to C/\!\!\sim$ does not change any non-zero distances.
+From this, ($\MS$1) and ($\MS$2) follow easily.